sattarik/MOBO_RFcons_LCD3D_6monomers/README.md

 ```
 ### Requirements

-- rdkit
-- keras
-- numpy
-- scipy
-- pandas
-- tqdm
-- pymatgen
+‘environment.yml’ contains all the necessary installation.
+Please follow the Version of the packages mentioned in the “.yml”file.

 ## How to use

-ORGANIC has been carefully designed to be simple, while still allowing full customization of every parameter in the models.
+? has been carefully designed to be simple, while still allowing full customization of every parameter in the models.
 Have a look at a minimal example of our code:

 ```python
 model = ORGANIC('OPVs')                     # Loads a ORGANIC with name 'OPVs'